9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-Here, we\'re taking advantage of lazy evaluation.
+Here, we're taking advantage of lazy evaluation.
 The call to `map` over
 `tails` will only be evaluated until it results in a non-empty list.

 Next, we choose a row from an image, and try to find a barcode in it.